junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "I know a back door," Cas says, gesturing a hand to the side of the building.

 They walk along the narrow passageway between the buildings, finding a second locked door.
-A digital pad shines with red light next to the lock, with a small keypad of ten digit numbers.
+A digital pad shines with red light next to the lock, with a small keypad of ten-digit numbers.

 "Password lock, nice, do you happen to know the combination?"
 Dean asks, squinting at the pad.